near/docs/docs/bos/queryapi/context.md

 await context.db.Posts.insert(insertPostData);
 ```

-In this example, we insert a single object.
+In this example, you insert a single object.
 But, if you want to insert multiple objects, then you just pass in an array with multiple objects.
 Such as `[ insertPostDataA, insertPostDataB ]`.

 ### Select

 This method returns rows that match the criteria included in the call.
-For now, we only support explicit matches.
+For now, QueryAPI only supports explicit matches.
 For example, providing `{ colA: valueA, colB: valueB }` means that rows where `colA` and `colB` match those **EXACT** values will be returned.

 There is also a `limit` parameter which specifies the maximum amount of objects to get.
 There are no guarantees on ordering.
 If there are 10 and the limit is 5, any of them might be returned.